-Important to note: Babies who are taking 3+ naps a day, don’t need much schedule tweaking.
+Important to note: Babies who are taking 3+ naps a day, don’t need much in the way of schedule tweaking.
 Just continue to pay attention to wake windows and put them down when they need a nap.

 When it comes to springing forward, consider this question.
 Do you want to keep your child’s schedule the same, or change it?
 If you want to change it, then Option 1 is for you.

-Option 1 is perfect if, as I mentioned above, you have a too early riser on your hands.
-The clock change is a welcomed way to get your little one sleeping later in the morning.
+Option 1 is perfect if, as I mentioned above, you have a too-early riser on your hands.
+The clock change is a welcomed way to get your little one to sleep later in the morning.
 Of course, this will mean a later bedtime at least for a bit, but if your child is waking up at 5 am on the reg, then they shouldn’t really be going to sleep any later than 6 pm anyway.